milan-kodali/clip/README.md

 3. Make dataloader way faster (potentially pre-save tensors)
 4. Run experiments to see how much we can improve

-## "Water through the Pipes" Training Runs
+## "Water through the Pipes" Tests

 |          | TextDecoder | VisionEncoder |
 |----------|-------------|---------------|